$\infty$-Dold-Kan correspondence via representation theory: Main theorem and proof

-If $n=3$, we can consider $ \tilde{A}(3,2)$ as a poset of the shape $\square=[1]\times[1]$.
-We want to construct a chain of equivalences whose composition will give us the desired one.
-Since all the functors we will consider in this step are Kan extensions of fully faithful functors, thanks to \cref{kanextful}, it will suffice to check their essential images.
-Following the Construction \ref{tcof}, we define the inclusion of the target square functor Recalling the conditions on $\D^{A(n,2)}$, by Proposition \ref{prop:cocart-cocone} and since $\D$ is in particular a pointed derivator, an element $X \in \D^{\tilde{K}^3_{1,2}}$ belongs to the essential image of if and only if the square
+\textsf{First step: Case $n=3$.}\\ If $n=3$, we consider $ \tilde{A}(3,2)$ as a poset of the shape $\square=[1]\times[1]$.
+The goal is to construct a chain of equivalences whose composition gives us the desired one.
+Since all the functors considered in this step are Kan extensions of fully faithful functors, thanks to \cref{kanextful}, it is enough to check their essential images.
+Following the total cofiber construction (Construction \ref{tcof}), we define the inclusion of the target square functor Recalling the conditions on $\D^{A(n,2)}$, by Proposition \ref{prop:cocart-cocone}, an element $X \in \D^{\tilde{K}^3_{1,2}}$ belongs to the essential image of if and only if the square